How to Avoid These Common Spring Gardening Problems

 • Provide the best seedling environment with warming mats and grow lights.

-• If all else the seeds fail to germinate, just take your loss and move on!
+• If all else the seeds will not germinate, just take your loss and move on!

 Stressed-Out Seedlings